Everything Sucks!

-Everything Sucks! is an American comedy-drama streaming television series created by Ben York Jones and Michael Mohan that parodies teen culture of the mid-1990s.
-Ten half-hour episodes were ordered by Netflix and the series was released on February 16, 2018.
+Everything Sucks! is an American comedy drama television series created by Ben York Jones and Michael Mohan.
 The series is set in the real-life town of Boring, Oregon in 1996, and focuses on a group of teenagers who attend the fictional Boring High School as they proceed to make a movie together while dealing with issues such as finding their sexualities, mental health, and growing up.

+Ten half-hour episodes were ordered by Netflix and the series was released on February 16, 2018.
 On April 6, 2018, it was announced that Netflix had cancelled the series after one season.

 Plot

 Everything Sucks! revolves around students at Boring High School in Oregon in 1996; centering around the A/V Club, and the Drama Club, with both groups seen as misfits.
 Luke O'Neil is a freshman at Boring, along with his best friends, McQuaid, a pessimistic geek, and Tyler Bowen, a squeaky-voiced, immature teen.
 Immediately, the boys are seen as social outcasts and join the A/V Club, where Luke develops a crush on Kate Messner, the principal's daughter and a sophomore at Boring.
 Kate, however, starts questioning her sexuality and develops a crush on drama student Emaline Addario, who is dating fellow drama student Oliver Schermerhorn.
 However, Kate starts dating Luke after rumors of her being gay are spread around the school.

 When an accidental destruction of the sets, inadvertently caused by Kate, causes the play to be cancelled, Luke and his friends suggest the A/V Club and Drama Club make a movie together, which would then be screened to the whole high school.
 Meanwhile, Luke deals with discovering VHS tapes that his father made before leaving him and his mother years prior.
 Throughout the season, Luke's mother, Sherry, begins to grow close to Ken Messner, Kate's father and the principal of Boring, and Kate is struggling with her identity and sexuality, Tyler struggles with his friends' interest in girls, and McQuaid develops a crush on Emaline, only to be rejected.